 While some of you may associate the month of November with Thanksgiving, others honor the veterans who fought to keep our country safe.
-This Veteran’s Day (November 11, 2021), we’re dedicating our blog to the many ways cannabis can help former soldiers with PTSD, depression, and other medical conditions associated with war trauma.
-To learn more about the pros of cannabis for veterans, keep on reading.
+This Veteran’s Day (November 11, 2021), we’re dedicating our blog to looking at the reputation cannabis has, amongst some users, for being helpful in treating some of the symptoms associated with conditions linked to war trauma.
+To learn more, keep reading.

 The amount of interest in cannabis for veterans is growing.
 “In 2014, 9% of Veterans in the U.S. reported using cannabis in the past year (3).
 In 2019-2020, the prevalence of past-6-month cannabis use among Veterans was 11.9%, and was over 20% among Veterans aged 18-44.”
 That’s according to the US Department of Veterans Affairs.
 But despite the increasing interest, active military members are forbidden from consuming cannabis as per their contract.
 Only when a member is discharged can they partake in the plant to help with their health.